SMTG-Bham/surfaxe/README.md

 Generation:

 * `surfaxe-getall`: Generates all unique symmetric zero-dipole surface slabs up to a maximum Miller index specified in any format supported by pymatgen.
-Optionally provides all VASP input files.
+Optionally provides all DFT calculation input files.
 * `surfaxe-gethkl`: Generates all unique symmetric zero-dipole surface slabs for one specified Miller index in any format supported by pymatgen.
-Optionally provides all VASP input files.
+Optionally provides all DFT calculation input files.

 Convergence: